-- Do incentive have effect on changing behavior.
+- Do incentives have effect on changing behavior.
 Yes

 As long as there is an incentive, behavior will change.
 The longest periods measured where 18 months.

-- Do incentives have an ongoing effect on behavior when the stop?
+- Do incentives have an ongoing effect on behavior when they stop?
 No/hardly

 For an initial period (2-3 months) the behavior did not fall back to the original level.
 The few papers that followed up after 18 months found that the incentives did not have long lasting effect.